The College of New Jersey Logo

 Senior Thesis Capstone

 All economics majors complete a senior thesis capstone as the culminating experience of their degree program.
-Not only does writing a thesis synthesize the skills and knowledge developed over a college career, producing original research on an important economic topic demonstrates an ability to integrate and analyze disparate sources of economic data to reach original, independent conclusions.
+Not only does writing a thesis synthesize the skills and knowledge developed over a college career, but producing original research on an important economic topic demonstrates an ability to integrate and analyze disparate sources of economic data to reach original, independent conclusions.
 And that adds value to your employment portfolio.

 Your senior thesis is also an opportunity to practice the presentation and networking skills essential to a business career.
 Economics majors often present their senior theses before peers from colleges and universities in the tri-state region as well as at national forums, including the Omicron Delta Epsilon Undergraduate Business and Economics Conference at Ursinus College.